torizoemitchell/q2-assessment-practice2/README.md

 ## Important Note

 This is a timed assessment.
-You should be able to complete it in under 3 hours.
+You should be able to complete it in under 90 minutes.
 Remember to commit and push to your forked repository.
 At the _very least_, you should commit after each test passes.
 We will use the timestamps to evaluate how long it took.

 ## Project Description